 Muhammad Amar's Story

-6-year-old Muhammad Amar was suffering from an ocular implant by birth.
-At the age of one, his mother presumed that her son is suffering from hear loss and has difficulty in responding when they call out his name.
+6-year-old Muhammad Amar was suffering from sensorineural hearing loss since birth.
+At age one, his mother presumed that her son is suffering from hearing loss and had difficulty responding when they call out his name.

-Worrisome, Muhammad Amar’s parents took him to a government hospital where he was diagnosed with sensorineural hearing loss and had lost his hearing ability.
+Worrisome, Muhammad Amar’s parents took him to a government hospital where he was diagnosed with sensorineural hearing loss.
 ENT specialists advised him to get a cochlear implant placed in his ear which is a small, complex electronic device that can help to provide a sense of sound to a person who is profoundly deaf.
 They said that this is the only way for the little boy to re-gain his hearing ability.

 It is impossible for him to even manage the day-to-day expenses of his family let alone pay for a cochlear implant.
 Recently, his father came to know of Transparent Hands and registered his case with us.